 Siobhan Wilson Biography

-Singer, composer, songwriter, library music producer, multi-instrumentalist Siobhan Wilson was born in Scotland.
-She is a trained cellist and pianist from St Mary's Music School of Edinburgh and sings, backing vocals, guitar, and arranger.
+Singer, composer, songwriter, multi-instrumentalist Siobhan Wilson grew up in Elgin, Scotland.
+She is a trained cellist, singer, composer and pianist from St Mary's Music School of Edinburgh.
 Siobhan has 15 years of international studio production experience including in New York, Paris, Budapest and Scotland.
 After a 5 year stay in Paris, France, returned to the UK where she has become one of Scotland's most exciting artists.

 The Scottish songwriter-composer has toured the UK, USA and Canada supporting the likes of Suzanne Vega and The Proclaimers and as well as her own headline shows.

-Her song 'Terrible Woman' from the Departure featured on the UK BBC Drama "Back To Life" from the producers of Fleabag, and is being aired currently on the TV channel Showtime, in the USA.
+Her song 'Terrible Woman' featured on the UK BBC Drama "Back To Life" from the producers of Fleabag, and is being aired currently on the TV channel Showtime, in the USA.
 "Marry You featured on Frankie Boyle's prime time UK TV show New World Order.

-Siobhan works in her home studio with prolific composer Takeshi Furukawa at Noise Refinery.
+Siobhan is an assistant writer for the prolific composer Takeshi Furukawa at Noise Refinery.
 A high-end production music label based in L.A crafted for trailers, films, television, video games, and beyond.